Dead-end job: Medical field occupations

-A survey was conducted in Scotland to obtain feedback on issues regarding education and professional topics.
-The results revealed that only one out of 25 Registered Mental Nurses (RMNs) would recommend that other individuals pursue this profession.
-Over half of the participants in the survey mentioned that they have reached their career's highest level.
-Additionally, 'reprofiling exercises' and skill mix activities conducted within this profession has led to a decrease of registered nurses within the industry.
-66% of the respondents also stated that their organizations provide no opportunities to grow despite being interested in progressing within their career.
-One out of six participants exclaimed that the position of a Registered Mental Nurse is a dead-end job due to the reasons above in addition to there being no clear direction for their career path.
-Because of these downfalls, nurses who have reached their highest capacity demonstrate more signs of despondency about their career path compared to their counterparts employed at lower increments.
+A survey was conducted in Scotland to gather feedback on education and professional issues.
+The results revealed that only 1 of 25 Registered Mental Nurses (RMNs) would recommend that others pursue this profession.
+Over half of the survey participants reported that they have reached the highest level of their careers.
+Additionally, 'reprofiling exercises' and skill mix activities conducted in this profession have led to a decrease in the number of registered nurses in the industry.
+66% of respondents also reported that their organizations offer no opportunities for growth, despite their interest in advancing their careers.
+One out of six participants exclaimed that the position of a Registered Mental Nurse is a dead-end job due to the reasons above and the lack of clear direction in their career path.
+Because of these setbacks, nurses who have reached their highest capacity show more signs of despondency about their career paths than their counterparts employed at lower levels.

 A job residing within the realm of medical inspection is also considered a dead-end job.
-There is an absence of progression in the areas of status, responsibilities, and salary for this current field of work.
-School Medical Officers (SMOs) have experienced dissatisfaction with the lack of progression as described above, in addition to the redundancy of work-related activities.
-The responsibility of medical inspection of school children encompasses mainly of the routine inspection of a large population of children and presents very little to no feature of the greater interest in medicine.
-The starting salary of these workers is low and inadequate, and they are not supplemented with any substantial raises to compensate their low starting salaries.
+There is no progression in status, responsibilities, or salary in this field of work.
+School Medical Officers (SMOs) have experienced dissatisfaction with the lack of progression, as described above, and with the redundancy of work-related activities.
+The responsibility for medical inspection of schoolchildren mainly entails routine inspection of a large population of children and presents few, if any, features of greater medical interest.
+The starting salary of these workers is low and inadequate, and they are not supplemented with any substantial raises to compensate for their low starting salaries.

-Certified Nursing Assistants (CNAs), also known as long-term care workers, represent the frontline workers who assist individuals with disabilities with instrumental activities such as using the phone and daily activities such as bathing or eating.
+Certified Nursing Assistants (CNAs), also known as long-term care workers, are frontline workers who assist individuals with disabilities with instrumental activities, such as using the phone, and daily activities, such as bathing or eating.
 It is a challenge to recruit them and retain them as employees.
-According to the American Health Care Association, in 2002, there was a turnover rate for this occupation in nursing homes of 71% per year.
-In 2004, CNAs earned a median hourly wage of only $10.04 in 2004, which was slightly higher than other occupations such as grocery cashiers ($7.90) and fast food cooks ($7.07).
+According to the American Health Care Association, in 2002, the turnover rate for this occupation in nursing homes was 71% per year.
+In 2004, CNAs earned a median hourly wage of only $10.04, which was slightly higher than other occupations, such as grocery cashiers ($7.90) and fast-food cooks ($7.07).
 They also receive very few fringe benefits.
 Approximately 16% of CNAs do not have health insurance provided by their firms.
-Inadequate training provided to the CNAs in addition to low levels of education also can affect job tenure within their position, causing a lack of opportunities to grow and learn new material.
-Because of the reasons above, the position of CNA is also considered a dead-end occupation.
+Inadequate training provided to CNAs, along with low levels of education, can also affect job tenure, limiting opportunities to grow and learn new material.
+For the reasons above, the CNA position is also considered a dead-end occupation.